-Managing Component Obsolescence with a Unified Data Solution
+Managing Component Parts Obsolescence with a Unified Data Solution

 If components stayed competitive forever, your smartphone would run on vacuum tubes.
 Obsolescence is an essential part of electronics.
 It represents an advance in technology, although it is incremental.
 However, it can also create some pain points for PCB designers, especially when they don’t use the right component management tools.

 Overcoming problems that arise from poor obsolescence management and lack of supply chain visibility takes the right data management features within your PCB design software.
 With the right data management solution, you can quickly import data updates directly into your design documents.
 Altium 365 provides just this type of data management environment, where design teams will have access to the supply chain information they need to stay competitive and the ability to share design data with collaborators instantly.

 A unified data management platform that provides real-time supply chain updates and collaboration features within Altium Designer®.